24th Jan 2019

 These include establishing a new way of matching young people with potential to do tech jobs by creating universally accepted assessments that are driven by inclusion; developing alternate and more affordable pathways to these jobs that may not require a university degree; and unlocking new financing mechanisms through a social impact bond.

 Siven Maslamoney, a founding member of Harambee, comments that collectively there are many barriers preventing unemployed youth from succeeding in digital jobs, including how employers see, measure and pay for talent.

 It is his view that this credible collaboration of partners with deep expertise in the field can serve as a catalyst to unblock barriers and change the digital employment landscape in SA.

 Professor Barry Dwolatzky, director of the JCSE, says: “The exciting thing about this initiative is that we have found synergies between a number of successful existing programmes.
 Building on tried-and-tested skills development programmes has a far greater prospect of achieving ambitious targets, rather than starting a new initiative from scratch.
 We are really excited to be part of this important partnership.”

-This article was published on IT Web on 21 January 2019.
+This article was published on IT Web and can be viewed online here.

 Get notified when new content is created

 26th Feb 2019